MatterMr/cnbridge/README.md

 </p>
 Soooooo... development will be slow, but will have set deadlines.

-Project status will be tracked through a Notion workspace (Notion project uses notion :3).
+Project status will be tracked through a github project tab.
 While the projects main communication will be on the Mines ACM discord.

-Notion: (TBA)

 Discord: [Mines ACM](https://discord.gg/GJBCpnGhpa)